Resources for Parents

 Review the nanny’s resume, the profile on a job board, or get background information about the nanny from the nanny agency to determine if they meet the minimum requirements and are within the desired compensation range for the job.

 Conduct a screening interview via phone or Skype to determine the nanny’s level of interest in the position and ask your most important interview questions to determine if the candidate is a potential fit for the nanny job.

 Meet the nanny in person to get to know them without the children present.
 Often, families and nannies meet for coffee or tea.

 Introduce the nanny to the child or children in a neutral, stress free environment like a neighborhood park and see how they interact.

 When interviewing nannies, it’s important to remember you are vetting their qualifications to care for your children.
 You are hiring a nanny, not trying to make a friend or help someone who needs a job.
 Ask each question in a neutral tone of voice and be careful you don’t give them the answer you want as you form the question.
 For example, you want to say, “tell me about a time you handled an emergency” instead of, “you’ve handled an emergency when you had to comfort a child who fell and put a bandage on a scrap, right?”

-5. Assess candidates
+5. Assess candidates or pick an agency

 It seems simple enough but picking the right person to hire can be challenging.
 In some cases, it’s easy to disqualify a nanny if they don’t meet the desired training, have the years of experience desired, or their hourly wage is higher than your budget.
 Always disqualify any potential nanny who make you feel uncomfortable or uncertain.
 You may be able to articulate why you aren’t comfortable or it may be a gut feeling, but if you don’t think it’s a good fit, then don’t hire that person.
 Your goal is to hire someone to take care of your children, so you should feel secure when you have selected the right nanny.
 Here is how to respectfully reject candidates.